Fall Plantings Build Pollinator Habitats in Concord

 Hardt collaborated with environmental justice advocate Josh Sonnenfeld and Matt Davis, head of a Concord neighborhood initiative called the Free Tomato Project, to bring together local members of the church, the Free Tomato Project and RCD volunteers.

-“It’s a really cool thing, cause it’s a community effort to make this possible,” says Hardt
+“It’s a really cool thing, cause it’s a community effort to make this possible,” says Hardt.

-On the day of the pollinator planting event, more than 25 volunteers spent the morning helping establish a new home for local pollinator communities.
+On the day of the pollinator planting event, more than 15 volunteers spent the morning helping establish a new home for local pollinator communities.

-“We noticed that more and more people were asking questions about how we can help pollinators,” says Damarel.
+“We noticed that more and more people were asking questions about how we can help pollinators,” says Damerel.
 “There’s just been an increase in visibility in that issue.
 And so we’re really honored to help facilitate those experiences.”

 As mentioned by Hardt in a follow-up interview, non-invasive California native herbs like narrowleaf milkweed, California goldenrod, and foothill penstemon are plants that support pollinator groups like monarchs and bumblebees in Contra Costa County.
 Shrubs specially chosen to support pollinators include sticky monkeyflower, California buckwheat, and coyote brush.